AI in College Admissions Research: 4 Major Studies

 Updated: May 10, 2026.
 We revise this post as new research emerges.

-TL;DR — three findings worth carrying around
+TL;DR — four findings worth carrying around

 - The detector ceiling is much higher than the field assumed.
 A T5 classifier trained on 30,000 real Common App essays paired with 87,696 synthetic LLM essays separates the two at F1 = 0.998.
 A simple TF-IDF baseline gets 0.999.
 (Cornell, Jan 2026)